gbmhunter/blog/content/electronics/communication-protocols/usb-protocol/usb-charging-and-power-delivery/_index.md

 * USB Type-C
 * Proprietary connectors

+## Example Circuits

+### Getting Power From a USB Type-C Connector Without Complicated Circuitry

+A typical use case when designing an electronic device is that you want it to be powered from a USB Type-C connector, acting as an UFP and power sink.
+You may not want the cost or complexity of adding a USB PD IC to your circuit design.
+What options do you have?

+The simplest thing to do is to just connect `\(5.1k\Omega\)` resistors from each CC line to GND.
+This will allow you to draw 500mA from VBUS without any extra work.
+In the case where a USB Type A to Type C cable is plugged in, and the DFP is a simple USB 1.0/2.0 device, VBUS will be powered automatically and you should be able to draw 500mA without any issues.
+If a Type C to Type C cable is plugged in, the CC resistors will indicate to the connected DFP to power the VBUS.
+You can again take 500mA without any issues.

+Even though USB 3.0 allows more than 500mA, with just two resistors you can't tell what is connected at the other end of the cable, and so have to design for the limiting case of the DFP being a USB1.0/2.0 device capable of only 500mA.

+## Example ICs

+### Analog Devices MAX14747 - USB Detection with Smart Power Selector Li+ Chargers

+The Analog Devices MAX14747 is a IC which can detect a number of different USB charger types and charge a battery from the USB power source.
+It supports USB Battery Charger Detection Rev 1.2 but not USB PD. `\(V_{BAT}\)` can range from 0-5.5V so single Li-Po cells are supported.
+It can be controlled from a MCU via I2C lines.

+{{% figure ref="fig-max14747-typical-application-circuit" src="max14747-typical-application-circuit.png" width="800px" caption="Typical application circuit for the Analog Devices MAX14747 IC[^analog-devices-max14747-usb-charging-ic]." %}}

+### STMicroelectronics STUSB4500 - Standalone USB PD Sink Controller

+The STMicroelectronics STUSB4500 is a USB PD standalone sink controller.
+Standalone refers to the fact that it has non-volatile programmable memory that is used to configure the device, meaning the STUSB4500 can run by itself without the need for a MCU to be connected to it. {{% ref "fig-stmicroelectronics-stusb4500-3d-render-wlcsp-25" %}} shows a 3D render of it in the WLCSP-25 package.

+{{% figure ref="fig-stmicroelectronics-stusb4500-3d-render-wlcsp-25" src="stmicroelectronics-stusb4500-3d-render-wlcsp-25.png" width="200px" caption="The STUSB4500 in the WLCSP-25 package[^st-microelectronics-stusb4500-standalone-pd-sink]." %}}

+{{% ref "fig-stmicroelectronics-stusb4500-minimal-application-schematic" %}} shows a minimal application schematic using the IC act as a USB PD power sink without any connected MCU.

+{{% figure ref="fig-stmicroelectronics-stusb4500-minimal-application-schematic" src="stmicroelectronics-stusb4500-minimal-application-schematic.png" width="900px" caption="Minimal application circuit for the STMicroelectronics STUSB4500 IC.
+Note that it is operated as a standalone controller and there is no MCU present[^st-microelectronics-stusb4500-standalone-pd-sink]." %}}

 ## References

 [^ti-primer-on-usb-pd]: Nate Enos, Brian Gosselin. _A Primer on USB Type-C® and USB Power Delivery Applications and Requirements_ [PDF].
 Texas Instruments.
 Retrieved 2023-07-07, from https://www.ti.com/lit/wp/slyy109b/slyy109b.pdf.